Are you wondering about field sobriety tests in Arizona?

 Many of us have seen people undergo field sobriety tests on television or in person when driving down the street or highway.
 Nobody wants to be in the shoes of an individual being forced to walk in a straight line, balance on one leg, and undergo a number of other tests to determine if there is probable cause to believe the individual is under the influence of alcohol.

 While some individuals pulled over by police officers are under the influence of alcohol, many are not.
 Regardless of whether or not you are under the influence, you still may be required to undergo a field sobriety test.
 This can be very frightening despite your innocence, and many sober individuals have failed field sobriety tests.
 Because field sobriety tests are not always the best indicator of whether or not an individual is under the influence of alcohol or drugs, it is imperative that you have a seasoned advocate representing your rights to the fullest extent possible.
-The Scottsdale DUI lawyers of AZ Criminal Defense Group, PLLC handle DUI cases on a regular basis, and can provide you with the legal representation you need to face and overcome a DUI charge.
+The Scottsdale DUI lawyers of My AZ Legal Team, PLLC handle DUI cases on a regular basis, and can provide you with the legal representation you need to face and overcome a DUI charge.

 What Happens During a Field Sobriety Test in Scottsdale?